mdbootstrap/bootstrap-material-design/README.md

 ## How to install

-You may install this theme using NPM, Bower or Meteor:
+You may install this theme using NPM or Bower:

 - NPM : `npm install bootstrap-material-design`
 - Bower : `bower install bootstrap-material-design`
-- Meteor: `meteor add fezvrasta:bootstrap-material-design`

 If you prefer, you can include this framework in your project using our official CDN: